Additive manufacturing or CNC machining in the defence industry?

 Manufacturing F35 part with AM and CNC machining

-Besides for rebuilding worn out parts or building replacement parts for the aging jet fighters of the Danish air force, there are also benefits of using AM for manufacturing new parts.
-We have recently developed e real application for the F-35 Joint Strike Fighter.
+Besides for rebuilding worn-out parts or building replacement parts for the ageing jet fighters of the Danish air force, there are also benefits of using AM for manufacturing new parts.
+We have recently developed a real application for the F-35 Joint Strike Fighter.

 Overcome the challenges of a welding process

-In the mentioned project we showed that it is possible to overcome these problems and control the process to deliver good parts.
-So, with the right approach you can use laser metal deposition for building new parts for jet fighters.
-And by applying additive manufacturing, the benefits are both in time and money.
+“An AM part is a 100 per cent welded part.
+In aerospace applications, you want to minimise everything that has to do with welding, because of the defects the welding process can introduce.
+So this challenge should not be underestimated”, Michel Honoré says.In the mentioned project, we showed that it is possible to overcome the welding problems and control the process to deliver good parts.
+So, with the right approach, you can use laser metal deposition for building new parts for jet fighters.
+And by applying additive manufacturing, there are benefits in both time and money.
 Especially the latter.